What are Metal Casting Molds?

 Graphite Production Case Study

-One new customer came to us with a big issue they were experiencing with the metal casting mold produced by one of our competitors.
+One new customer came to us with a big issue they were experiencing with the molds for metal casting produced by one of our competitors.
 Once the die was in use, the molten material would slip in between the mating parts, and instead of casting through the opening, some of the molten metal would flow through the sides, damaging the cooling system and making it extremely difficult to collect the lost precious metal.
 The flaw in the dies also stopped the actual process in its tracks.
 We received an urgent call and learned that the customer’s production was on hold.
 Four of these dies were already on their way for us to diagnose and repair, the caller said.
 That was a surprise.
 Usually, we evaluate a problem first, then quote a price.
 Only once that is agreed to do we produce or repair a component.
 In this case, though, the situation was dire.
 Coincidentally, we were already in possession of one of their dies, for study.
 Our engineers had not yet inspected it, so this became our first order of business.
 Our thinking was that we might be able to figure out what was wrong with the die, fix it, and return it to the customer before we even received the ones they have sent.

 Our Quality Control team went to work, and half hour later the die was disassembled.
 Another half hour of inspection and we had our verdict: the mating surfaces of the assembly were not flat.
 Now, by “not flat,” we are talking 0.0015”, which is about the width of half a human hair.
 Miniscule, but not really when it is gold casting we’re talking about.
 That 0.0015” is large enough for some of the gold to escape the metal casting mold, and no one wants their gold escaping anywhere.